-If you have the time, energy and the space, breeding your own tomato variety - with the traits and taste that appeal most to you - can be quite easy and fulfilling and the striped tomato is certainly no exception.
+If you have the time, energy and the space, breeding your own tomato variety - with the traits and taste that appeal most to you - can be quite easy and fulfilling.
+Striped tomatoes are certainly no exception.
 It takes little equipment and is immensely satisfying.

-I am currently working on a chequered tomato for easy Bruschetta production which will hopefully be ready by 1st April 2019.
+I am currently working on a chequered tomato for easy Bruschetta production.
+This will hopefully be ready by 1st April 2020.